Milestone 1: Model

 Operator classes do not accept primitives of the target language.
 This code, for example, is illegal:

-e = new Modulo(5, 3); // bad: operands must be expressions
+e = new Modulo(5, 3); // bad: operands must be nodes

 The statistical functions all accept two cell lvalues representing the top-left cell and the bottom-right cell of a rectangular area over which the value is computed.
 For example, consider this tree representing a Maximum expression: